About distance learning

 The course materials, together with practical information to help you through the course, are also available on Moodle, our virtual learning environment.

-Tutors give advice and support by email, and through forums on Moodle.
+Tutors give advice and support by email, MS Teams chat video calls and through forums on Moodle.

 We have reciprocal agreements between university libraries, which permit you to use the facilities at the libraries nearest your home.